WorkerFramework/worker-framework/worker-core/readme.md

 ### Handling errors with worker implementations

- The general following rules should be followed by all Worker implementations:
+ The general following rules should be adhered to by all Worker implementations:

- - For any explicit failure, prefer to return a failure result, not exceptions
+ - For any explicit failures, return a failure result, not an exception
- - If the input message is not parseable, throw InvalidTaskException
+ - If the input message is not parsable, throw an InvalidTaskException
- - If the task cannot be accepted right now, throw TaskRejectedException
+ - If the task cannot be accepted right now, throw a TaskRejectedException
- - If the Worker receives an InterruptedException, propagate it
- - If there is a transient error in processing, throw TaskRejectedException
+ - If a transient error occurs in processing, throw a TaskRejectedException
+ - If the worker receives an InterruptedException, propagate the InterruptedException
- - If there is a catastrophic error in processing, throw TaskFailedException
+ - If a catastrophic error occurs in processing, throw TaskFailedException

- The `WorkerFactory` should identify whether the task message data is parseable and this is the first opportunity to throw an InvalidTaskException.
+ The `WorkerFactory` should identify whether the task message data is parsable and this is the first opportunity to throw an `InvalidTaskException`.
- Once a Worker is created with a task object, the framework will verify the object's constraints (if there are any), which is the second chance to throw InvalidTaskException.
-The last chance is in the constructor of the `Worker` itself.
-Any complicated task verficiation rules should be checked there.
+ Once a Worker is created with a task object, the framework will verify the object's constraints (if there are any), which is the second chance to throw `InvalidTaskException`.
+The constructor of the `Worker` can throw an `InvalidTaskException`.
+Finally a worker's `doWork()` method can thow an `InvalidTaskException`.

- While InvalidTaskException is a non-retryable case, there may be retryable scenarios such as temporary disconnection from a temporary resources such as a database.
-If you have a health check in your `WorkerFactory` and this is currently failing, you may wish to throw TaskRejectedException, which will push the task back onto the queue.
-Once inside a `Worker` itself, either the code or the libraries used should be able to tolerate some amount of transient failures in connected resources, but if this still cannot be rectified in a reasonable timeframe then it is also valid to throw TaskRejectedException from inside the `Worker`, with the understanding that any amount of work done so far will be abandoned.
+ While `InvalidTaskException` is a non-retryable case, there may be retryable scenarios for instance a brief disconnection from a temporary resources such as a database.
+If you have a health check in your `WorkerFactory` and this is currently failing, you may wish to throw `TaskRejectedException`, which will push the task back onto the queue.
+Once inside a Worker itself, either the code or the libraries used should be able to tolerate some amount of transient failures in connected resources, but if this still cannot be rectified in a reasonable time frame then it is also valid to throw `TaskRejectedException` from inside the Worker, with the understanding that any amount of work done so far will be abandoned.

- Throwing TaskFailedException should be a last resort, for situations that should not occur and are not recoverable.
-Most times, any checked exceptions that are caught and are a valid failure case should log (but not propagate) the exception and then call `createFailureResult(...)` perhaps using a sensible enumeration status code for your task.
+ Throwing `TaskFailedException` should be a last resort, for situations that should not occur and are not recoverable.
+Most times, any checked exceptions that are caught and are a valid failure case should log the exception, (not propagate the exception).
+Workers derived from `AbstractWorker<>` should then call `createFailureResult(...)` perhaps using a sensible enumeration status code for your task.

  You do not need to handle the following, as the framework will handle it:

- - The input wrapper not being parseable
+ - The input wrapper not being parsable
  - Connections to the queue dropping

+#### Poison Messages

+ A poison message is a message a worker is unable to handle.
+A message is deemed poisonous during processing when repeated catastrophic failure of the worker occurs.
+Regardless of how many times the message is retried, the worker will not be able to handle the message in a graceful manor.

+ On receiving a message, a worker will attempt to process the message.
+Should the worker crash during processing, the message will be returned to the `worker-input-queue` by the framework and a retry count append to the message headers.
+The number of permitted retries is configurable within the `RabbitWorkerQueueConfiguration` file for a worker i.e. cfg_caf_dataprocessing_${worker}_RabbitWorkerQueueConfiguration.
+ A message will be retried until successful or until the retry count exceeds the permitted number of retries.
+If the permitted number of retries is exceeded the message will be placed on the `worker-output-queue` by the framework, with a task status of “RESULT_EXCEPTION”.

 ## Creating a container for a worker